michaelcourcy/kasten-tekton/README.md

 kubectl config use-context <source>
-helm repo add pacman https://shuguet.github.io/pacman/ helm repo update helm install pacman pacman/pacman -n mcourcy-pacman --create-namespace --set service.type=LoadBalancer
+helm repo add pacman https://shuguet.github.io/pacman/ helm repo update helm install pacman pacman/pacman -n pacman --create-namespace --set service.type=LoadBalancer
 ```

 check you can access the pacman board and record a game in the high score.

-Launch the migration of pacman from source to destination, edit the migration-pipeline-run.yaml file
+Edit the migration-pipeline-run.yaml file :
+- change the locationprofile-name name with the location profile in the source cluster.
-and change the targetstorageclass-name value.
+- change the targetstorageclass-name value with the storage class on the destination cluster

 ```
 kubectl create -f examples/pipeline-run-examples/migration-pipeline-run.yml